RichardSchwarcz/notes/git-commands.md

 - `commit` - Save your files in git
 - `push` - Upload git commints to a remote repo like Github
 - `pull` - Download changes from remote repo, oposite of push
+- `branch` - List all branches in repo

 ## Workflow